JSpeedie/G2ME-legacy/README.md

 `G2ME -b test.br`

 This flag takes one input, a bracket file.
-You aren't restricted by the extension, but the program expects every line to be of the format
+You aren't restricted by the extension, but the program expects every line to be of the format:

 `[player1Name] [player2Name] [player1GameCount] [player2Gamecount] [day] [month] [year]`